 Memory storage has evolved with time.
 It began with etching of data on to discs of all sorts which is now an outdated and extinct method.
 Presently flash storage is utilized that allows users to electronically erase and reprogram it in accordance with their requirements.

 A USB drive is a good example of such.
-Science and technology has managed to shrink these storage devices down to such a size but currently scientists are in a struggle to shrink them below ten nano-meters per each data cell.
+Science and technology have managed to shrink these storage devices down to such a size but currently, scientists are in a struggle to shrink them below ten nano-meters per each data cell.

 The team conducted an experiment to prove the concept.
 They made use of a tungsten molecule to serve the purpose of that cage in particular.
 They use selenium trioxide molecules for holding of the electrons.
 The set up was able to remain stable at temperatures as high as six hundred degrees Celsius.
 The set up was able to store those electrons for the longest recorded time tested of about 336 hours.
 The results of the brilliant experiment were published in Nature.